-Giulia is honored to be part of the 2023 #SloanFellows.
+Giulia receives a 2023 Sloan Research Fellowship in Chemistry.
 A huge thanks goes to the amazing members of our lab and to all mentors and the comunity that believe in our work!

 2022 May: Outstanding Doctoral Dissertation Advisor/Mentoring Award